nent/nent/packages/core/src/components/n-presentation/elements.md

 ## [n-in-time] & [n-in-class]

-This attribute removes the 'hidden' attribute if present at the specified time in seconds.
+This attribute removes the 'hidden' attribute, if present, at the specified time in seconds.

 ```html
 <any hidden n-in-time='1' />